berzerk0/Probable-Wordlists/Real-Passwords/README.md

  * A more inclusive, and thus, more accurate list is in the works.

 *NOTE THAT THE DUE TO THE NEWLINE DUPLICATES ISSUE, 'WPA-Length' LISTS MAY INCLUDE LINES OF 7 CHARACTERS*
+ * Files in the WPA-Length Directory in this repo have been __CLEANED__ of lines under 8 characters.
+ * However, the files found in Megalinks or Torrents have __NOT BEEN CLEANED__ of lines under 8 characters
  * This will be fixed in Rev 2.0

 Lists sorted by popularity will include "probable" in the filename